 How Do You Get a UTI?

 The design of the human body makes it so it isn’t difficult to get a bacterial UTI, because the infection comes from outside, through the urethra.
-Although the UTI is a sterile environment, free of bacteria, the genital area is not.
-The bacteria can be near the opening of the urethra and find its way in, either through wiping after going to the bathroom, sexual activity, or unsanitary conditions.
+Bacteria in the genital area near the opening of the urethra find their way in to the urinary tract, either because wiping after going to the bathroom, sexual activity, or unsanitary conditions.
 Once the bacteria has entered the urethra, the body tries its best to fight it off, but sometimes the immune system can’t do this, the bacteria multiply, and cause the infection.

 In the case of a fungal infection, usually the fungus gets to the urinary tract through the blood stream.
 Those who develop this type of infection are usually ill with a disease that has compromised their immune system, such as AIDS.
 (Sepsis and HIV/AIDS)